MasoniteFramework/docs/security/csrf-protection.md

 If this token is changed or manipulated, Masonite will throw an `InvalidCsrfToken` exception from inside the middleware.

-If you attempt a `POST` request without the `{{ csrf_field|safe }}` then you will receive a `KeyError: 'csrf_token'` exception.
+If you attempt a `POST` request without the `{{ csrf_field }}` then you will receive a `KeyError: 'csrf_token'` exception.
 This just means you are either missing the Jinja2 tag or you are missing that route from the `exempt` class attribute in your middleware.

 ### Exempting Routes